Approov Trial Guide

 If you are the account owner, initialization will grant account access with dev (development) and admin (administration) level roles available.
 Most operations can be carried out using the dev role, but the admin role is necessary for certain operations that require elevated privileges.

-To get valid Approov tokens you will need to register your apps.
-This is covered in the appropriate quickstarts, but you can also read an overview here.
+To get valid Approov tokens or secure strings you will need to add the app signing certificate with auto-registration.
+This is covered in the appropriate quickstarts.

 Adding APIs to be Protected

-You will need to define the APIs you want to protect with Approov and you can find details on that here.
-This will automatically cause Approov tokens to be added as a header for the appropriate API calls (presuming, of course, that you are using the Approov enabled integration in your app for those calls).
+You will need to manage the API domains you wish to protect with Approov.
+Adding the API domain will automatically cause Approov tokens to be added as a header for the appropriate API calls.

-When you add an API to Approov it will automatically benefit from the Approov built-in dynamic pinning capability functionality.
-You can also choose to set it manually.
+When you add an API to Approov it will automatically benefit from the Approov built-in dynamic pinning functionality.

 Integrate Into Your Backend